anchit-nishant/ResumeQnA/README.md

 GOOGLE_CLOUD_PROJECT="your-gcp-project-id"
 # The location for your project (e.g., "us-central1").
 GOOGLE_CLOUD_LOCATION="us-central1"
-# A unique Google Cloud Storage bucket name for staging.
+# A unique Google Cloud Storage bucket name for staging deployment files.
 GOOGLE_CLOUD_STORAGE_BUCKET="your-gcp-staging-bucket"

+# --- Data Source Configuration ---
+# Set the source for resumes and job descriptions.
+# Options: "gcs" or "drive".
+Defaults to "gcs" for best performance.
+DATA_SOURCE="gcs"
+# If using GCS, specify ONLY the bucket name.
+The agent will ask for the folder path.
+GCS_BUCKET="your-resume-bucket-name"

 # --- Agent & Model Configuration (Optional) ---
 # The Vertex AI model to use for the agent.
 Defaults to gemini-2.0-flash-001.